 Buffalo takes center stage starting today with yet another major conference – this one for the Society of Architectural Historians.

-Between 500 and 600 national and international architectural historians, architects, planners and preservationists are expected to participate in the five-day conference – and draw some comparisons to the National Preservation Conference in October 2010.
+There are 575 conference architectural historians, architects, planners and preservationists from more than 25 countries participating in the five-day conference, which is expected to draw some comparisons to the National Preservation Conference in October 2010.

 “This is a big deal for Buffalo because of the level of academic excellence that is coming into the community.
 These are people from around the world, and for them to bring this level of knowledge into our community is a rare opportunity,” said Tom Yots, executive director of Preservation Buffalo Niagara who is co-chairman of the conference.